© 2018 GetSetNorth

-Novice, Sprint and Standard Distance (Ambleside) 14Km (following the A591 into Ambleside and then through the one way system through the town centre rejoining the A591 back towards Windermere and past the the Lakes school upto the Kirkstone/ Penrith mini roundabout and turning right around the roundabout heading back to the school turning left back onto the school drive into transition)
+Novice and Sprint Distance (Ambleside) 14Km (following the A591 into Ambleside and then through the one way system through the town centre rejoining the A591 back towards Windermere and past the White Cross Bay Park upto the Kirkstone/ Penrith mini roundabout and turning right around the roundabout heading back to the Park turning left back onto the Park drive heading into transition (Please be careful as there are some speed bumps.
+You must keep left as there will be oncoming runners heading out on the right.
+These will be separated by cones as the road is wide.

 The bike course will be signposted and GPS profiles can be downloaded from the event webpage.
 It is important that you familiarise yourself with your route before the event.